|

 CONTENTS

-Description Rc.conf Variables See Also History
+Rc.conf Variables

 DESCRIPTION

-If no action is specified, start is assumed.
-The rc.sendmail script is also used by /etc/mail/Makefile to enable the Makefile s start, stop, and restart targets.
+The rc.sendmail script is also used by /etc/mail/Makefile to enable the Makefile ’s start, stop, and restart targets.

 RC.CONF VARIABLES